 Earlier in this article, we mentioned that LG was an early adopter for connected devices and IoT products.
 This is definitely laudable, but the company’s branding approach to it was not.
 In 2017, LG revealed that new products it launched featuring AI and connected technology would fall under the “ThinQ” branding.
 You might assume that it’s pronounced “think,” but no: it’s pronounced “thin-cue” for some strange reason.

 In 2018, the company launched the LG V30S ThinQ, which was the first smartphone with the ThinQ branding.
 It turned out that LG planned to slap the ThinQ name on all of its products, not just home appliances.
 This resulted in phones like the LG G7 ThinQ, the LG V40 ThinQ, and the horribly named LG V50 ThinQ 5G.

 Thankfully, the LG Velvet did not come with the ThinQ moniker attached.
 It looks like LG realized it was a silly moniker towards the end.

 History of software updates

-Although LG has proven over the years that it excels at hardware, it hasn’t developed the best reputation when it comes to software.
-Oftentimes, LG phones are stuck on much older versions of Android when compared to other similar devices.
-It also is very slow to deliver security patches to its lineup.
+Although LG had proven over the years that it excelled at hardware, it didn’t develop the best reputation when it comes to software.
+Oftentimes, LG phones would be stuck on much older versions of Android when compared to other similar devices.
+It also has been very slow to deliver security patches to its lineup.

-There have been multiple times in which the company has acknowledged this and promised to do better.
+There were multiple times in which the company acknowledged this and promised to do better.
 At one point, it even said it was developing an entire division to deliver updates faster and more efficiently.
-However, we haven’t seen much progress at all.
+However, we never saw much progress.

-It’s a shame, too, as a lot of people get excited about the latest LG phone, whether for the latest innovative risk the company has taken or because of the high-quality audio experience it offers.
-Some don’t buy the phone, though, because they are certain LG’s history of slow updates will continue.
+It’s a shame, too, as a lot of people got excited about the latest LG phone, whether for the latest innovative risk the company had taken or because of the high-quality audio experience it offered.
+Some didn’t buy the phone, though, because they were certain LG’s history of slow updates would continue.

 Other details related to LG phones